ENVIRONMENTAL EXPOSURE DATA

 Exposure datasets were developed using a range of data sources and approaches, which are described in dataset-specific metadata documents and available at www.canuedata.ca.
 For each dataset, exposure values were indexed to every postal code in Canada in order to facilitate linkage with health databases.
 Annual exposure metrics were prepared for air quality (SO2, O3, PM2.5, NO2), greenness, nighttime light, proximity to water bodies, proximity to roads, and weather and climate metrics.
 The MSDI, Can-ALE, Can-Marg, and Access to Employment datasets cover select Canadian census years.

 CANUE exposure datasets were linked to the CanPath national harmonized dataset using participants’ 6-digit residential postal code at date of recruitment.
 When an annual exposure dataset was not available for a CanPath baseline assessment year, the closest year for which that exposure was available was used for linkage.
-For example, PM2.5 datasets cover years 2008 to 2012; participants recruited between 2013 and 2015 were assigned 2012 PM2.5 values.
-The 2011 MSDI dataset was assigned to all CanPath participants and both 2006 and 2016 Can-ALE datasets are linked to all CanPath participants.
-Participants for which baseline residential 6-digit postal code was not valid or available are assigned missing data for all environmental exposures.
+Whenever available, all annual exposure files between the years 2000 and 2019 were linked to each CanPath participants, thereby allowing researchers to construct custom exposure time windows for their research projects.
+Likewise, whenever available, all Census-based datasets for Census years 2001, 2006, 2011 and 2016 were linked to the CanPath database.
+Participants for which baseline residential 6-digit postal code was not valid or unavailable are assigned missing data for all environmental exposures.

 Individual Studies Included